 - Continue collaboration with NYU CN NICHE (Nurses Improving Care in Health Systems for Elders) and the John A. Hartford Center for Geriatric Nursing and other WHOCCs in the Pan American region.

-NYU Meyers was first designated as a World Health Organization Nursing Collaborating Center in 2004 and has been renewed every four years.
-It is one of 48 nursing WHO CCs worldwide and is a member of the Pan American and Global Networks of Nursing and Midwifery Collaborating Centers.
-The work of the Center focuses on projects to build the capacity for education and research on healthy aging and care of older adults in the Latin American and Caribbean (LAC) region.
-Education and research projects are interdisciplinary with focused efforts to strengthen the roles of nurses in Latin America and the Caribbean while partnering with other health professional groups.
-Mandated to work within the WHO Pan American Health Organization region, the Center collaborates with 18 other nursing collaborating centers in the Americas and with a network of nursing organizations, geriatric institutes and schools of nursing, medicine, dentistry and public health.
-NYU Meyers faculty are guided by the WHO Terms of Reference for the Center (TORs) and serve on project specific teams to support education, research and scholarly exchange
+Projects focus on building capacity for education and research on healthy aging and care of older adults in the Latin American and Caribbean (LAC) region.
+These projects are interdisciplinary with focused efforts to strengthen the roles of nurses and other health professionals in the Latin American and Caribbean regions while partnering with governments and health professional groups.
+Mandated to work within the WHO Pan American Health Organization region, the Center partners with 18 other nursing collaborating centers in the Americas and a large network of nursing organizations, geriatric institutes, and schools of nursing, medicine, dentistry, and public health.
+NYU Meyers faculty serve on project-specific teams to support education, research, and scholarly exchange.

 The WHO CC faculty team is currently partnering with nursing Collaborating Centers in the Pan American Health Organization (PAHO) region and with the Hartford Institute for Geriatric Nursing to:

 - Plan, implement and evaluate Train-the-Trainer education and consultation, using the online Competencies Resource Guide for the promotion of primary care and healthy aging and geriatric care.